 - Have at least three years of experience teaching in an early childhood education and care program

 - Mentors are encouraged to join the ECN to receive additional stipends related to mentorship

 Mentors participate in monthly network meetings to share knowledge and experiences, have opportunities for specialized professional learning, and host students and apprentices in their classroom.

-Mentor teachers receive stipends for completing the mentorship courses, participating in meetings, and mentoring a student/apprentice.
+Mentor teachers receive stipends for participating in meetings and mentoring a student/apprentice.

-For more information about ECMN and to apply to be a mentor teacher, visit the Early Childhood Mentor Network Website:
+For more information about ECN and to apply to be a mentor teacher, visit the Early Childhood Network websites: